-The cyber authentication market segment we are targeting shares certain characteristics with the financial payment market segment, but we estimate it to be far smaller.
+The digital access market segment we are targeting shares certain characteristics with the financial payment market segment, but we estimate it to be far smaller.
 As is the case with the financial payment market segment, we believe the annual unit volume of smart cards shipped for access control applications is a reasonable approximation of our addressable market opportunity.
-Based on ABI Research estimates and our own assessment of available industry data, we estimate the annual unit volume to be between 200 million and 250 million units.
-We estimate the five-year compound annual growth rate to be approximately 5%.
+Based on ABI Research estimates in Biometrics Payment Cards Development, Project and Market Opportunities (April 2022), the annual unit volume is expected to be between 41 million and 254 million units by 2026.

-As is the case with the financial payment market segment, we also believe measurement of our strategic progress in the cyber authentication market segment could be based on the rate at which our fingerprint authentication solutions are incorporated into the annual volume of smart cards shipped.
+As is the case with the financial payment market segment, we also believe measurement of our strategic progress in the digital access market segment could be based on the rate at which our fingerprint authentication solutions are incorporated into the annual volume of smart cards shipped.
 However, given the characteristics of the broader access control market and the varying nature of our customer engagements to date, our revenue forecasting based on such penetration assumptions is less certain.
 We have achieved success with a high-profile customer with which we developed a customized network authentication solution for that customer's own consumption.
-In 2021, we secured a design win for a government identification card with cyber authorization features, and we also have multiple design wins for cyber authorization solutions with smart card manufacturers.
-As such, currently estimating any penetration rate for the cyber authorization market segment is difficult.
+In 2021, we secured a design win for a government identification card with digital authorization features, and we also have multiple design wins for digital access solutions with smart card manufacturers.
+Currently, estimating any penetration rate for the digital access market segment is difficult and unreliable.